-DAZN: UK price, app, schedule, PPV & how to watch
+DAZN: price, app, schedule, & how to watch in the UK and US

-DAZN (pronouced ‘da zone’) continues its march towards global domination of boxing on TV by signing Anthony Joshua to a massive deal to stream his fights in the hugely influential UK market as well as other territories around the world.
+DAZN (pronouced ‘da zone’) continued its march towards global domination of boxing on TV by signing Anthony Joshua to a massive deal to stream his fights in the hugely influential UK market as well as other territories around the world.
+There have been bumps in the road since then though…

 The deal, announced on June 13, 2022, meant AJ ended his long and successful association with Sky Sports to go all in with DAZN.
 His bouts had already aired on the ‘Netflix of Sports’ outside the UK for a number of years.